City Year Sacramento

 We believe in the potential of every student—and we know that when young people thrive, so do our communities.

-City Year Sacramento currently deploys 66 highly trained AmeriCorps members to serve over 3,200 students across six schools: Father Keith B. Kenny K-8, Fern Bacon Middle School, Leataata Floyd Elementary, Oak Ridge Elementary School, Rosa Parks K-8, and Earl Warren Elementary.
+City Year Sacramento currently deploys 50 highly trained AmeriCorps members to serve over 3,200 students across eight schools: Earl Warren Elementary School, Ethel I. Baker Elementary School, Father Keith B. Kenny K-8, Fern Bacon Middle School, Leataata Floyd Elementary, Nicholas Elementary School, Oak Ridge Elementary School, and Rosa Parks K-8.

 Mission